7 Best Places to Live in New York with a Dog in 2025

 It is always advisable to tell your rental real estate agent about any pets that will live with you in your new home.

-Make sure that your dog has all of the necessary shots that are required by the state and city.
+Ensure that your dog has all of the necessary shots required by the state and city.

 Strict adherence to the law will show a potential landlord that you are a responsible pet owner and potential tenant.